|

 they thinkhave made strategy mistakes.
 The ones doing the berating aren't

-Strengths: The most social of casino games - camaraderie among players
+always right, but the situation can be uncomfortable.
+CRAPSStrengths: The most social of casino games - camaraderie among players

 is stronger at craps than anywhere else in the house.
 Players who bet